SCOPE OF THIS CHAPTER

 2.9 Manager's Authorisation

-Management oversight of assessments is vital.
+Management oversight of assessments is vital, and the manager must comment on threshold in this section.
 Please record case discussions and agreed actions on case notes in the appropriate section.

 - Is this a Child in Need?
 (Section 17, Children Act 1989);